-Since July 2010 Melanie Brinkmann is head of the research group “Viral Immune Modulation” at the HZI.
+Since July 2010 Melanie Brinkmann is head of a research group at the HZI.

 She received the PhD Award of the Hannover Medical School (2004), for her postdoctoral work she received the Robert-Koch-Postdoc Award (2007), and in 2016 she was awarded with the Science Award of the Signal Transduction Society.